 Adjust the Board on the Jig

-After the first finger has been cut, remove the clamp from the jig and re-position the board so that the newly-cut notch slides onto the spacer block on the jig.
+After the first finger has been cut, remove the clamp from the jig and re-position the board so the newly cut notch slides onto the spacer block on the jig.
 Check to see that the edge of the board is flush with the table and re-clamp the board to the jig, as shown in the picture above.

 Cut the Box Joint Fingers in the Second Board

 The procedure for making the first notch in the second, corresponding board is different than the procedure used to cut the first.
 If you cut the second board the same way as you cut the first, the edges of the board won't match up when you assemble the joint.

 To align the second board, place the edge of the board against the table and the face against the jig's backer board (as before), but this time, slide the board to the right so that the top edge of the board just barely covers the notch in the jig.
-Notice in the picture above, that the board just barely covers up the notch, which is 1/2 inch away from the spacer block.
+Notice in the picture that the board just barely covers up the notch, which is 1/2 inch away from the spacer block.

 Clamp the board to the backer board and cut the first notch.
 This notch should be much like a rabbet joint, where the full width of the notch matches the edge of the board.

 After completing this first notch, remove the clamp, slide the board to the right so that the first notch is positioned over the spacer block.
 Re-clamp the board to the jig and cut the second notch.
 Continue this procedure as before until all of the finger notches have been cut.

 Assembling the Box Joint

 With the box joint fingers on both boards cut, check to see how well you did by dry assembling the box joint.
-The joint should fit snugly but the fingers should not be too tight, and the fingers should extend just slightly past the outside face of the corresponding board.
+The joint should fit snugly, but the fingers should not be too tight.
+The fingers should extend just slightly past the outside face of the corresponding board.